vuex-orm/vuex-orm/README.md

 Since Vuex ORM is under development, currently supported relationships are below.

-- [ ] hasOne
+- [x] hasOne
 - [ ] hasMany
 - [x] belongsTo
 - [ ] hasAndBelongsToMany

 ## Contribution

 We're really excited that you are interested in contributing to Vuex ORM!
-Anything from raising an issue, submitting idea of a new feature, or making a pull request is welcome!
+Anything from raising an issue, submitting an idea of a new feature, or making a pull request is welcome!

 ### Development